FrontendMasters/bootcamp/lessons/layout.md

 <p class="example-shorthand2 ">Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat</p>
 ```

-The rule below will apply 1em of padding to the top, 2em of padding to the left and right, and 3em to the bottom of the box.
+This declaration will apply 1em of padding to the top, 3em of padding to the left and right, and 5em to the bottom of the box.
+(Note: a 3-number shorthand is almost never used... maybe because no one can remember which numbers stand for what dimension!)

 ```html
 <style>